jonasbina/bejci.com/README.md

 ## What the fuck?

-This web shows you a picture of a bull from [Unsplash](https://unsplash.com/)
+This web shows you a random picture of a bull from [Unsplash](https://unsplash.com/) that changes every 2 minutes.